gore-ez-knee/awesome-scripts/elastic-quickstart-bare-metal/README.md

 # Quickstart Elastic Stack Install (Bare Metal)

 If you would like to setup up a single stack quick and painlessly, I threw all of the commands into a script.
-Being that I installed this on a Debian/Ubuntu server, the script has been setup to install **Debian packages only**.
+Being that I installed this on a Debian/Ubuntu server, the script has been setup to install **Debian packages only and Elastic versions 8.0.0+**.

 The script requires that some `sudo` commands be ran.
 This is for enabling services to autostart as well as modifying `/etc` files.

 It also generates self-signed certificates to enable TLS between Kibana and one's browser.

-If there is a version you'd like to download that isn't shown or use debian package for a different architecture, you can manually modify the `elastic_package` and `kibana_package` variable at the beginning of the script and choose option `10`.
+If there is a version you'd like to download that isn't shown or use debian package for a different architecture, you can manually modify the `elastic_package` and `kibana_package` variable at the beginning of the script and choose option `4`.
 ```bash
 #!/bin/bash